belinda-hawes SCA winner 2023 Strata Community Manager of the Year

 Mark Lever interviews Belinda about her recent success and what the future holds.

 I came into strata originally from the commercial property side of things.
-It was all about business decisions and there was not a lot of emotion to deal with.
-Strata was completely different.
-It took a while for me to get my head around why and it was not until I bought my own home and started a family that I really understood what we are dealing with.
+It was all about business decisions, and there was not a lot of emotion to deal with.
+Strata was utterly different.
+It took a while for me to get my head around why and it was not until I bought my own home and started a family that I understood what we are dealing with.

-For a lot of people, it is their only asset and even more importantly it is their home.
-All of our clients are someone’s mum or grandparents or children and they deserve to be treated the way that I would want a member of my family to be treated, with respect and understanding and kindness.
+For many people, it is their only asset, and even more importantly, it is their home.
+All of our clients are someone’s mum, grandparents, or children, and they deserve to be treated the way that I would want a member of my family to be treated, with respect, understanding and kindness.

 Q: Can you provide a real-life example from your current role that reflects your customer service approach?

 Many of my owners are new to strata living.
 I enjoy personally interacting with them, building relationships, and educating new strata committees.
-I am genuinely interested in getting to know them, about what else is happening in their lives and anything they want to share or is on their minds.
-This helps in creating a solid foundation for a thriving community.
+I am genuinely interested in getting to know them, learning about what else is happening in their lives, and anything they want to share or are on their minds.
+This helps create a solid foundation for a thriving community.

-A recent example involves a gas leak where I was dealing with an emotional client on a Saturday while at my children’s soccer match.
-We were eventually able to resolve a situation which had caused a lot of anxiety and inconvenience by maintaining open communication and focussing on the problem.
+A recent example involved a gas leak, where I was dealing with an emotional client on a Saturday while attending my children’s soccer match.
+We were eventually able to resolve the situation, which had caused a lot of anxiety and inconvenience, by maintaining open communication and focusing on the problem.

-Q: Dealing with difficult customers can be challenging.
+Q: Dealing with demanding customers can be challenging.
 Could you share an example of converting a disgruntled customer into a satisfied one?

 When people’s homes are affected, it can be very emotional for them.
 I refocus their attention on the core problem while empathising with their situation.
 This approach helped manage residents’ frustrations.

-One instance involved addressing the concerns of new owners in a development unhappy with landscaping and common area maintenance.
+One instance involved addressing the concerns of new owners in a development that was unhappy with the landscaping and common area maintenance.
 After multiple meetings and site visits, we devised a plan that satisfied everyone involved.

 Q: In your role, what do you find most challenging?

-Strata management involves dealing with a high volume of requests and managing differing opinions within communities.
-The diversity of opinions requires navigating complex dynamics to find common ground and consensus.
+Strata management involves handling a high volume of requests and managing differing opinions within communities.
+The diversity of opinions necessitates navigating complex dynamics to find common ground and consensus.

-Managing a defects process with committees that are too busy to respond can be particularly tough.
+Managing a defects process with committees that are too busy to respond can be particularly challenging.
 In one case, I decided I needed to focus on getting just one committee member fully engaged in the process.
-That lead to productive negotiations with the developer and eventually avoiding costly legal actions while keeping the rest of the owners confident that someone was looking after their interests.
+This led to productive negotiations with the developer and eventually avoided costly legal actions, while keeping the rest of the owners confident that someone was looking after their interests.

 Q: What sets you apart from other strata managers?